-Merry Shove-a-Tree-Up-An-Angel’s-Butt Day, everyone.
+Merry Christmas, everyone.

 It’s that time again.
 When songs about frolicking in the snow make a mockery of your heat-stroke.
 When everyone spends the day shoveling down roast everything with lava gravy instead of acting sensibly and filling a paddling pool with ice cream.
 When the average age of the family playlist is ‘deceased’.

 Christmas isn’t white, Bing Crosby was an alcoholic child abuser, and the Elf on the Shelf is a streak-of-piss little snitch who should be knee-capped and fed to the pigs.

 Who’s up for some real Christmas music?
 And I don’t mean the saccharine puke extruded by the likes of Wham and Mariah Carey.
 I mean real music: something with guts and rhythm and an authenticity that doesn’t make you want to gun down everybody in the shopping centre.